A B O U T

 ABOUT MACBETH PRO

 American artist working in the Noh tradition using acting, digital recording, and electronic music.

-Features adaptations of chthonic mythology performed onstage and online, exploring virtual identity, remote intimacy, and severance from nature.
+Features chthonic stories and first-person accounts exploring virtual identity, remote intimacy, and severance from nature.

 MacBeth Pro is created and produced by Jordan Rountree in Los Angeles, California.